COVID-19 Downtown Grant Program

 Downtown Facade Design Assistance Grant

 This grant program is available for building owners in the Downtown Business Improvement District.
 The grant will provide up to $2,000 in funding to assist in the research and design of façade improvements.
-75% of design costs (architectural and historical research costs) are reimbursed when the design is complete and approved by the City of Fond du Lac’s Downtown Architectural Review Board.
-25% balance is reimbursed upon completion of the project.
+25% of design costs (architectural and historical research costs) are reimbursed when the design is complete and approved by the City of Fond du Lac’s Downtown Architectural Review Board.
+75% balance is reimbursed upon completion of the project.
 Administered by the City of Fond du Lac Community Development Department.
+Please contact Dyann Benson at email@example.com for more information.

 Rental Rehabilitation Loan Program